MMA-HHG/MMA/1DTDSE/README.md

 * MPI processing of the numerical field
 * A single caller to treat microscopic problems

+### Single TDSE for versatile applications
+* Python wrapper to run the code easily from jupyter notebooks etc.
+* Reintroduce storing the wavefunction as an output of TDSE for detailed analysis
+* (?)
+Use Gabor transform from c, ...

 ## Improvements
 * The single caller is separated in `single_caller.c` and `prop.c`.
 The former just unpacks and packs I/O structures to feed the caller.
 I think this is a bit clumsy and might be improved.
 * The main part of the multi-scale model is the MPI scheduler.
 We need to comment and polish it.